 Soziokulturelle Ambivalenz und die Aura Neufundlands

 Newfoundland has captivated me since I was first invited for an artist residency on the island in 2007.
 After being struck by the beauty and majesty of the scenery, I learned about the rich and extraordinary history and culture of the place that is situated at the edge of North America, or virtually half-way to Europe.
-Soon, I also wondered about a number of apparent inconsistencies, like the historical relevance of the place in the face of its remoteness, the simultaneous light-heartedness and graveness radiated by many people, or their cherishing of a European ancestry contrasted by a strong regionalism.
-Observations like these which I felt were 'essential' yet hard to grasp and only fully perceptible on site eventually made up what I conceived as Newfoundland's chatoyant 'aura' in the Benjaminian sense.
+Soon, I also started to wonder about a number of apparent inconsistencies like the relevance of the place in Western history in the face of what I perceived as remoteness, the simultaneous light-heartedness and graveness radiated by many people, or their cherishing of a European ancestry contrasted by a strong regionalism.
+Observations like these – which I felt were 'essential' yet hard to grasp and only fully perceptible on site – eventually made up what I conceived as Newfoundland's chatoyant 'aura' in the Benjaminian sense.
 As my perception of this aura intensified, so did the place's inspiring grip on me.
-I was craving to capture that chatoyance and to grasp the fissured texture that was lurking beneath the shiny surface.
-Eventually, it dawned on me that multi-faceted layers of ambivalence might be at the core of this tension-filled yet stimulating Newfoundland aura.
+Craving to capture that chatoyance, I eventually speculated that multi-faceted layers of ambivalence might be at its core.

-Equipped with the idea of sociocultural ambivalence, the project sets out to identify and analyze ambivalences of this type in Newfoundland since the island became a node in the Atlantic Triangle in the sixteenth century.
-Instances studied in detail include the ambivalence of favouring vs. impeding settlement of the island by British stakeholders in the eighteenth century; the autonomy-dependence ambivalence inherent to early modern economic outposts; and the conflicting efforts to 'modernize' and to preserve the culture that was expected to vanish as a consequence in the decades after confederation with Canada in 1949.
-These historical ambivalences are augmented by two ambivalences that are induced by the geography of the place alone: the ambivalence of being marginal and historically central alluded to above and an island-mainland ambivalence that is rooted in Newfoundlanders' inclination to conceive of their large home island as a mainland-like world on its own.
-Looking at contemporary (settler) Newfoundland, two ambivalences figure particularly prominently.
-One is the often voiced experience of Newfoundlanders of European descent that, while they are undisputably colonizers, they are or were also colonized by Britain or Canada.
-The other is that of deep attachment to vs. often termless exploitation of the land as resource and environment.
-The project will identify actualizations of these ambivalences, reveal their correlations with historical and geographical ambivalences, and investigate their creative potential.
+Equipped with a well-defined idea of cultural ambivalence, the project sets out to identify and analyze ambivalences of this type in Newfoundland since the island became a node in the Atlantic Triangle in the sixteenth century.
+Instances studied in detail include the ambivalence of favouring vs. impeding European settlement of the island by British stakeholders in the eighteenth century; the autonomy/dependence ambivalence inherent to early modern economic outposts; and the conflicting efforts to 'modernize' and to preserve what was endangered by this 'modernization' in the decades after Confederation.
+Beside these historical ambivalences two geography-induced instances are analyzed: that of being both central in Western history and socioeconomically remote today alluded to above and the conception of Newfoundland as an ambivalent amalgam of mainland and island which, in turn, implies conflicting aspects of self-sufficiency and reliance.
+Looking at contemporary Newfoundland, two more ambivalences figure particularly prominently.
+One goes back to the often voiced experience of settler Newfoundlanders that, while they are indisputably colonizers, they are or were also colonized by Britain and later Canada, a perspective that is critically analyzed and ultimately in part substantiated.
+The other is that of deep attachment to vs. often termless exploitation of the land as resource and natural environment.
+The project will identify actualizations of these various ambivalences, reveal their correlations, and investigate their creative potential.
 The idea is to render visible a dynamic network of ambivalences that spans and shakes yet also coheres the Newfoundland society and culture.

 The creation of artistic and documentary photo, video, and sound works based on footage collected across the island of Newfoundland and presented off and online will augment the scholarly findings and enrich interdisciplinarity with multimediality.
 The idea is to combine and interweave academia and art to stimulate the eye, the ear, and the brain and to foster the accessibility of the results.
-This will enhance the chances for the concept of sociocultural ambivalence to enter the public discourse, a prerequisite for the actualization of its creative potential.
+This is paramount for enhancing chances that cultural ambivalence will enter the local public awareness and discourse, a prerequisite for the actualization of its creative potential.